GyVn87/Charm-Rebalanced-Mod/README.md

 ## Stalwart Shell
 - Notch cost: 2 => 1
 - Recoil Duration: 0.08s => 0s
-- Invicibility duration: 1.75s => 2s
+- Invincibility duration: 1.75s => 2s
-- During invicibility, decreases Knight's damage from all sources to 25%
+- During invincibility, decreases Knight's damage dealt from all sources to 25%
+- During invincibility, player can not focus.

 ***I rarely saw anyone using this charm, and neither did I. The concept is good, and I want to retain it.
 The main issue is that players can take advantage of this charm by facetanking bosses, so I have to add a damage penalty.***
 ## Soul Catcher